UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 Below, we document some installation instructions for common R packages.
 We attempt to keep these instructions reasonably up-to-date.
 However, given the nature of ongoing software and package updates, there may be discrepancies due to version changes.
 If you notice any instructions that don't work, [contact our consultants](../../../support_and_training/consulting_services/) and they can help.

-{==Installs below assume you are using the Puma cluster==}.
+==Installs below assume you are using the Puma cluster==.
 The module dependencies shown may not work properly for clusters that run on a different operating system and may need to be adjusted.

 === "Seurat and SeuratDisk"